After completing the Sleipnir Axe and the Varjagen Shield,

 But with the reveal of the Gjermundbu helmet, your Saga will be legendary.

-The third part of the Medals for Life series is the Gjermundbu Helmet.
-This helmet consists of six parts, and obtaining it takes some perseverance.
-To get the whole helmet, you need 44 medal points.
-You can also earn these medal points by participating in regular Strong Viking events or the Virtual Editions.
-Continue your journey and earn the Gjermbundbu Helmet!
+The third piece in the Medals for Life series is the Gjermundbu Helmet.
+This helmet consists of six parts, and acquiring it requires some perseverance.
+To complete the full helmet, you need 44 medal points.
+You can earn these points by participating in Strong Viking events.
+Continue on your journey and earn the Gjermundbu Helmet.

 Of course, this is not just any helmet.
 The Gjermundbu helmet is actually a real Viking helmet!
 The helmet dates back to the Viking age from around 950-975 and was found in a graveyard near the similarly named Gjermundbu farm in Haugsbygd, Ringerike, Norway.